grafos-ml/frappe/doc/src/installation.rst

 For example, to generate JSON response just point your web browser to this `link <http://localhost:8000/api/v2/recommend/5/002c50b7dae6a30ded5372ae1033da43bba90b4d477733375994791e758fbee0.json>`_.

-.. note:: This is the example settings for the firefox dummy data that the developer is working with.
+.. note:: This is the example recommendation.settings for the firefox dummy data that the developer is working with.
 The module firefox is a working example with a mysql DB that I am working locally.
-If you change the db settings in firefox module you can use the script manager_firefox.py that is installed with setup and avoid major deployment.
+If you change the db recommendation.settings in firefox module you can use the script manager_firefox.py that is installed with setup and avoid major deployment.

 Plugin Installations